we-ready/notebook/English/junior.1.md

 Li Ping is a boy.
 He's a Chinese boy.
 He's twelve.
 He's tall.
 He's a student.
 Li Ying is a girl.
 She's Li Ping's sister.
 She's five.
 She's short.

+### B

 Who's this man?
 He is a teacher.
 Who's this woman?
-She isn't.
+She isn't a teacher.
 She's a worker.

 ### C